-Because of the high commercial value of shark fins and the relatively low value of their meat, fishermen often take only the fins and leave the rest of the body behind—an extremely cruel and wasteful practice.
+Because of the high commercial value of shark fins and the relatively low value of shark meat, fishers often take only the fins and leave the rest of the body behind—an extremely cruel and wasteful practice.
 Typically, sharks are finned alive—brought aboard fishing vessels to have their fins sliced off, then thrown back into the sea, where they suffocate, bleed to death, or are eaten by other animals.
 Appallingly, the animals are usually conscious through much of the ordeal.
-Shark fins are the main ingredient in shark fin soup, a popular (and pricey) dish in East Asian societies; however it can be found at restaurants throughout the world.
-As a symbol of prosperity, it is traditionally served on special occasions such as weddings and banquets.